Updated July 5, 2026

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The average homeowners insurance cost in District of Columbia is reported at $127 per month, with a broader state-specific range of $118 to $533 per month.
+Homeowners insurance costs in District of Columbia can vary widely.
 That range is wider than many buyers expect because pricing reflects coverage limits, deductibles, claims history, location, risk profile, and endorsements.
-The state’s premium index is 142, and the product data shows premiums running 42% above the national benchmark, even though the dwelling-cost dataset also shows an average homeowners insurance figure below the national average in one snapshot.
+The state’s premium index is 142, and premiums run 42% above the national benchmark, even though the dwelling-cost dataset also shows an average homeowners insurance figure below the national average in one snapshot.
 That means your quote can vary a lot depending on the home and policy design.
-Local factors that push pricing up include the high reconstruction cost index of 142, the median home value of $680,000, and the need for higher dwelling limits in many neighborhoods.
+Local factors that push pricing up include the high reconstruction cost index of 142, the median home value, and the need for higher dwelling limits in many neighborhoods.
 Older homes, roof age and material, and distance to fire stations and hydrants also affect pricing.
 Flood exposure does not usually change the standard policy premium directly because flood is excluded, but it can change the total protection budget if you add separate flood coverage.
-The market is competitive, with 340 active insurance companies and carriers such as GEICO, State Farm, Allstate, Erie Insurance, and USAA active in the area.
+The market is competitive, with 340 active insurance companies active in the area.
 That competition can help shoppers compare forms and deductibles, but it does not guarantee the same price or coverage structure from carrier to carrier.

 Industries & Insurance Needs in Washington